| Title: | Handle Air Quality Data from the European Environment Agency Data Portal |

 character vector containing one or more agregation functions.
 Admissible values are 'mean', 'median', 'min', 'max', 'sd', 'var', 'quantile_pp' (where pp is a number in the range [0,1], representing the required percentile). |

-class object, which is a tibble containing the
+A EEAaq_taggr_df or a EEAaq_taggr_df_sfc class object, which is a tibble containing the

 required time aggregation.